Sodalite: Embrace the Calm

 What is Sodalite?

-Despite its deep rich beauty, Sodalite is not a stone familiar to many of us.
-Far from a simple rock, the beautiful blue stone is a mineral most popular for its use in such notable structures as statues and even pyramids.
+Despite its deep, rich beauty, Sodalite is not a stone familiar to many of us.
+Far from a simple rock, the beautiful blue stone is a mineral most popular for its use in notable structures, such as statues and even pyramids.

 Sodalite Characteristics